rolisingh10/credit-risk-classification/README.md

 ## Summary

-* The logistic regression model that we have used is pretty accurate at predicting the laon status of borrowers. it has a high accuracy rate and precision scores are good too.
+* The logistic regression model that we have used is pretty accurate at predicting the loan status of borrowers.
+It has a high accuracy rate and precision scores are good too.